 How can you tell?
 Well you can always tell what’s important to you when you look at two things: your calendar and your bank statements.
 Look at where you’re spending your time and money and that will give you insight as to what’s most important to you.

 If you’re not willing to put the time in AND put your money where your mouth is to build a personal brand, you might want to rethink personal branding as your long-term strategy in your playbook.

-Question #3: How much do you want your personal brand to be the reason your client or customer buys your product or service?
+Question #3: How much do you want your personal brand to be the reason your customer buys your product or service?

 For the majority of entrepreneurs and small business owners, it’s more important to build a business brand — a brand that is centered around a business, product, program, or service.
 If you use this approach, you’ll establish a precedent that your clients and customers are buying your products, programs or services because of the trust you’ve build in the brand itself, not just because of you.
 This is far more long-term thinking and transcends the power of personal branding in it of itself.